insure logo

 At Insure.com, we are committed to providing the timely, accurate and expert information consumers need to make smart insurance decisions.
 All our content is written and reviewed by industry professionals and insurance experts.
 Our team carefully vets our rate data to ensure we only provide reliable and up-to-date insurance pricing.
 We follow the highest editorial standards.
 Our content is based solely on objective research and data gathering.
 We maintain strict editorial independence to ensure unbiased coverage of the insurance industry.

-When you shop for home and auto insurance, some companies will have a better deal on bundled coverage than others.
-We compared multi-policy discounts from insurance companies in Idaho to determine which will give you the biggest price break when you purchase multiple types of coverage.
+When shopping for home and auto insurance, some insurers offer better deals on bundled coverage than others.
+We’ve compared multi-policy discounts from insurance companies in Idaho to identify which ones provide significant savings when combining multiple coverage types.

 Key Takeaways

-• In Idaho, State Farm is the best home and auto bundle insurance provider, offering an average discount of 31%.
+• In Idaho, State Farm offers the biggest average discount of 31% on home and auto insurance bundles.

 How we picked the best companies for home and auto bundling